19 Apr Do you sometimes feel like you are drowning?

-My attention shifted again and I saw myself drowning – spiralling down into the darkness of the ocean.
+My attention shifted again and I was back in the ocean drowning – spiralling down into the deep darkness.
 I had never seen it before but I saw it now so clearly – I was holding heavy bricks – heavy thoughts about my life, people in my life and myself.
 I realised it was NOT ME but those bricks that were dragging me down.

 When I realised this, a miracle happened.
 The palms of my hands opened.
 The heavy bricks floated away.
-Then they turned into balloons.
 I saw them disappearing into the ocean-sky.